radi0sus/cshm-cc/README.md

 - The CShM method is rewritten from the [C++ code](https://github.com/continuous-symmetry-measure/shape) and may still contain errors.

 ## Regarding the number of trials

 The CShM calculation employs a fast optimization process using the Hungarian algorithm.
-When only a small number of random trials is performed, the result may converge to a local minimum.
+When only a small number of random trials are performed, the result may converge to a local minimum.
-To determine the optimal number of trials, 100 runs were conducted with trial counts ranging from 1 to 100.
-The results are shown in the figure below:
+To determine the optimal number of trials, 100 runs were conducted, each with trial counts ranging from 1 to 100 (a total of 100 × 100 calculations).
+The results are shown in the figure below.

 <img src='examples\Figure_1.png' width='1024' alt='CShM vs. Number of Trials' align='center'>